-My name is Yves Goergen and I am a 38-year old hobby photographer and spend the rest of my time with software development.
+My name is Yves Goergen and I am a 42-year old hobby photographer and spend the rest of my time with software development.

 I have no real key subjects in photography.
 As of now it has mostly been nature subjects, among them many landscapes and some detail shots that happend to walk in front of my lens.
 In general I like to shoot anything that doesn’t look back at me.
 Given an appropriate scene, I take my chance on multi-part panoramas and subtle HDR exposure bracketing.
 Whenever possible I switch off the camera flash or don’t put it on at all.

 I started photographing around 2000 (occasional analogue childhood pictures aside) when my father bought our first digital camera, a Sony DSC-S70.
 Since then, I explore everything I see, with multiple cameras.
 I’m playing in the DSLR league since end of 2007.

 Electronic post processing of my images is usually limited to global corrections like compact cameras do them without further questions.
 Only that of course I act more differentiated than an image processor chip, and I try to convey the felt light mood of the scene in my pictures.
 Sometimes it gets me, too, and I turn the controls until an all-new image impression comes up.
 Less often I also do targeted edits of certain areas.

-My toys are a digital mirrorless system camera Sony a6300 with a few lenses for the usual focal lengths (the tele zoom is still on my shopping list) and all kinds of gadgets that prove useful from time to time.
+My toys are a digital mirrorless system camera Sony a6300 with a few lenses for the usual focal lengths and all kinds of gadgets that prove useful from time to time.
 For compact always-